bourquenoud/ass/README.md

 I'm planning on implementing an automatic documentation generator.
 Doc being quite important, this is something I'll implement in the near future if I find it easy to do.

-Being able to generate linkable files could be useful, but as this software targets mostly small processors.
+Being able to generate linkable files could be useful, but as this software targets mostly small processors this isn't a priority.

 I want to implement a way to generate an emulator from the opcode descriptions, but this will probably need a lot of work.
 This may or may not be implemented one day, but don't expect anything.